arclab-hku/ICRA2021tracking/README.md

-This is a demo code for the paper "Online Recommendation-based Convolutional Features for Scale-Aware Visual Tracking"
+This is the Matlab demo code for the paper "Online Recommendation-based Convolutional Features for Scale-Aware Visual Tracking"

 Folder list:

 /data: contain one benchmark dataset (Human5).
 (For more datasets, please download from http://cvlab.hanyang.ac.kr/tracker_benchmark/datasets.html)

-/external: matconvnet (you may need setup the compiler for mex files)
+/external: matconvnet (please setup the compiler for mex files)

 /functions: matlab functions for visual tracking